Sunday, May 31, 2026

 Ron, Chris, and Mad leave tonight from Colmar to make their way back to England.
 Our plan was to have a slow morning, walk into town to eat at a restaurant, and then spend a couple hours in Neuf Brissac before heading to the train station in Colmar.
 Well, we walked into town as indicated by this cute fellow about to cross the street (a reminder to watch out for pedestrians) But our plan for lunch at the hotel restaurant failed.
 They were booked completely for a large party of diners.
 So we walked back home for sandwiches on the patio.
 Then drove to Neuf Brissac.

-Neuf-Brisac, along the Rhine and only 15 minutes east of Logelheim, was built in the 18th century fort designed by Vauban in the 15th century as protection against the Holy Roman Empire.
-It has maintained its original form relatively unscathed by WWII.
-The Germans controlled Neuf-Brisac and established a POW camp in the city.
+Neuf-Brisac, along the Rhine and only 15 minutes east of Logelheim, was built right around 1700.
+The fort was designed by Vauban, Louis XIV's military architect, as protection against the Holy Roman Empire.
+The treaty of Ryswick gave all the land east of the Rhine River to the Holy Roman Empire.
+That caused Louis XIV to fortify the west side of the Rhine.
+It has maintained its original form relatively unscathed by WWII because the Germans controlled Neuf-Brisac and established a POW camp in the city.

 Designed as a double-walled star fort, the fortifications provide a lovely walking path.
 So that's our plan, despite the threat of rain.
 Dave parked in the same place as last time and we walked across the city to the port on the far side.
 From there, we planned to walk half way around the moat to look at the fortifications.